alemart/surgescript/docs/engine/transform.md

 #### lookAt

-`lookAt(transform)`
+`lookAt(position)`

-Use this function to make your object look at some point in space.
+Rotates the transform so that its [right](#right) vector points at the given position.
+Use this function to make your object look at some point in world space.

+*Available since:* Open Surge 0.5.0.3.
+See the note below.

 *Arguments*

-* `transform`: Transform object.
+* `position`: [Vector2](/engine/vector2) object.
+A point in world space.

 *Example*
 ```